huang-grace05/ai-breast-cancer-diagnosis/README.md

 ## Files

 - `breast_cancer_diagnostic.ipynb` - The Jupyter notebook with all the code and explanations.
-- `data.csv` - The dataset used for training and testing (note: due to privacy and licensing, the dataset might need to be downloaded separately).
+- `data.csv` - The UCI Breast Cancer Wisconsin (Diagnostic) Data Set used for training and testing (note: due to privacy and licensing, the dataset needs to be downloaded separately).

 ## How to Use